XLSForm/xlsform.github.io/xlsform-standard.md

 **Note**

-You can also add a different language column for hints and media files; you simply use the **::language** construct.
+You can also add a different language column for hints and media files; you simply use the ``::language`` construct again.
 See the [XLSForm standard document](https://docs.google.com/spreadsheet/ccc?key=0AjZ4hMHTat-YdFZSY3BOZWtGeTdxWGQ1clZoVEZkamc&usp=sharing) to see exactly what kinds of column headers can accept a language modification.

 ### Media